jneea-new/jneea-new.github.io/call.md

 ---
-layout: default
+layout: page  # also tried 'default', but doesn't change anything
-title: "Call for papers" #this is what shows up in the menu. for the actual page title, use #title below
+title: "Call for papers" # that's what shows up in the menus.
+For the actual page title, use #title below
-permalink: /call
+permalink: /call    # without this, the file won't display
 ---

 We kindly invite colleagues working on subjects related to evolution equations to submit